raynecafaro/BassetHound/README.md

 apt-get install build-essential linux-headers-`uname -r`
 ```

-- Passing of Flags
-By default, Python looks for the Linux Kernel Module in the current directory where BassetHound is being run.
+- By default, Python looks for the Linux Kernel Module in the current directory where BassetHound is being run.
 Therefore, in order to remedy this issue the flag "-lkm" must be passed.

 ```
 Python3 basset_hound.py -lkm /Path/To/basset_hound_module.ko